 She pulled up in front of the laundromat and saw a short, blonde girl standing out front holding a baby.
 She looked a little confused and she didn’t have shoes on her feet.
 She rocked back-and-forth with the baby in her arms.

-Emmy got out of the car to open the back door and got her laundry bag.
+Emmy got out of the car and opened the back door to get her laundry bag.
 She really didn’t want to have any conversation with the young woman and tried to walk around her.
 Miss, miss, I’m sorry the young woman said, I’m looking for the troopers.
 I called them a while ago and I’m wondering if you passed them on the road.

 Hey, you forgot your stuff.
 I got everything you need packed in here.
-I don’t want you back, you get that baby out of here and get your sorry self out of here too.
+I don’t want you back, you get that baby out of here.
+You get your sorry self out of here too.
 The woman clutched the baby.
-I said, don’t come near me.
+Please don’t come near me.
 I don’t want no trouble with you.

 The young man took the lid off the top of the container after placing it down on the sidewalk.
 He was angry and started waving the cover in her direction.
 His hair was long and dark blond.
 He didn’t have his shirt on, and his jeans were dirty and ripped.
 He was thin, wiry and angry.
 Emmy stood in shock as he started waving the top towards the woman holding the baby.

 You don’t belong here, you don’t belong with me.
 All your stuff is in here. take a look.
 He swung the cover towards her face as he stepped towards her.
-The young woman began to cry and scream, please stop.
+The young woman began to cry and screamed, please stop.
 Emmy stepped away and wanted to go into the laundromat to get away from them.
-She thought for a minute and took a step back.
+She thought for a minute and took a step back to watch.

-She planned to call the trooper station when she got inside.
+She now planned to call the trooper station when she got inside.
 Wait a minute, I know you nosy girl, the man spun around and stepped towards Emmy.
 Your Patrick’s wife aren’t you?
 I know who you are and I know where you live.
 Don’t you get involved in our business or I’ll come looking for you Missy.
-I will take care of you nosy, that’s a promise.
+I’ll take care of you, that’s a promise.

 Emmy wanted to either get back in her car or in the laundromat as soon as possible.
 Look, sir, I don’t know what’s going on, but I don’t want any problems.
 You better not want any problems cause I’ll bring them right to your doorstep, he replied.

-The trooper pulled up to a stop and the man started yelling, you want me put back in, you better be careful what you ask for, you’re gonna get yours.
+The trooper pulled up to a stop and the man started yelling, you want me put back in, you better be careful what you ask for, you’re gonna get yours too.

-The trooper came up, put his hat on and calmly asked, whats going on here.
-As he stepped towards the woman, Emmy saw her opportunity to go.
+The trooper got out, put his hat on and calmly asked, whats going on.
+As he stepped towards the woman, Emmy saw her opportunity to leave.

 Emmy stepped into the laundromat with her bag of laundry and stared out the door.
 Once inside, she partially closed the door behind her.
-She held the door open a bit to hear and watch the situation unfold on the sidewalk.
+She held the door open with her foot to hear and watch the situation unfold on the sidewalk.

-The woman started screaming, he hit me, he hit me and I have a four month old baby.
+The woman started screaming, he hit me, he hit me and I have a three month old .
 He has a warrant out.
 He doesn’t belong in the house with us.
 The trooper asked, is that true.
 I’m going to ask for identification.
 Look, you’re going to have to go either way, so please be honest.
 I don’t have nothing the man yelled at the trooper.
-Nothing, he said.
+Nothing.

 Well the trooper said.
 I have you on domestic assault right now and if you also have a warrant and you’re not telling me the truth, that will be a problem for you.
 Yeah, so what the man started to scream at the trooper.
 Sir, move towards the car and turn around, sir.

-The trooper asked him please cooperate and put your hands behind your back.
+The trooper raised his voice please cooperate and put your hands behind your back.
 The man suddenly got quiet.
 He paused and took a long look at the woman silently standing with tears streaming down her face.

 She was clutching the baby to her chest.
-He turned around, leaned against the car and the trooper put the cuffs on the man.
-I’m gonna get you, he screamed at the young woman as he was led to the back of the patrol car.
+He turned around and the trooper put the cuffs on the man.
+I’m gonna get you, he screamed as he was led to the back of the patrol car.
 The trooper told the woman that another officer would be arriving to take her statement.
 The trooper placed the man inside the car and left.

 I’m in a bad situation.
 I met him two years ago.
 He seemed like a nice guy at the time, but he changed.
 He started to drink a lot and he wouldn’t work.
-Look, I got involved too quick and see me now.
-I got hit in the face this morning and pushed to the floor and kicked.
+I got involved too quick and see me now.
+I got hit in the face this morning and pushed to the floor.

 He calls me all kind of names in front of the baby.
 So now what do I do?
 I have no phone, no family, no job. she stopped talking and stared at Emmy.
 Emmy was having trouble processing all of it.
 She didn’t really know what to say.
 Is it a girl or a boy she asked slowly.